 Rnd 9: 1sc into each st around, join, ch 1 (4).

-Secure your working loop with a stitch marker and retrieve your leaves set aside earlier.
+Secure your working loop with a stitch marker and retrieve your leaves that you've set aside earlier.

 Take the beginning tail from your first leaf and thread it between any two stitches, from outside to inside, between rounds 8 and 9.

 Knot both tails together on the inside of your stem to secure your leaf and trim any excess length.
-Then, continue to round 10.
+Remove your stitch marker and continue to round 10.

 Rnd 10: 1sc into each st around, join, ch 1 (4).